Patient and Family Engagement

 - Serve on an advisory council

-Is being a patient and family partner right for me?
+Is being a patient and family advisor right for me?

-Being a patient and family partner may be a good match with your skills and experience if you can:
+Being a patient and family advisor may be a good match with your skills and experience if you can:

 - Share suggestions and potential solutions to help improve care for others

-- Talk about your experience but also think beyond your own personal experiences
+- Talk about your experience but also think beyond your personal experiences

 - Talk about both positive and negative care experiences and share your thoughts on what went well and how your experience could have been improved

-- Partner and work with people who are diverse, including abilities, lifestyle, spiritual views, sexual orientation, gender identity and gender expression
+- Partner and work with diverse people, including abilities, lifestyle, spiritual views, sexual orientation, gender identity and gender expression

 - Listen and bring a positive attitude to discussions, even if you disagree

-- Keep any information you may hear as private and confidential
+- Keep any information you may hear private and confidential

 I have a concern about my recent hospital experience.
 Is this the right process to address that?